Difference Between Expert Systems Software And Artificial Intelligence in 2021

 At a certain point, many experts deepen their understanding to such a degree, that their decisions become somewhat intuitive.
 As a result, their explanations wouldn’t be of much help.
 Besides, their time is precious and should not be dispersed on indirect tasks too often.

 But once expert knowledge was mined and stored into the software in a structured way, it can then be easily retrieved and comprehended.

 Pieces of information are taken together

-An ES can be of great help by offering knowledge of similar cases, especially if used by an international company.
-Besides, an ES can also serve as a self-check tool.
+An Expert System Software can be of great help by offering knowledge of similar cases, especially if used by an international company.
+Besides, an Expert System can also serve as a self-check tool.

 Automation & speed

 ESs offer great speed and reduce the amount of work an individual puts in.

 Reduced errors and risk

 An ESs error rate is lower as compared to human errors.